 - 1) Painted wood, masonry and plaster most common. - 2) Where remodeling of an "older" style into a classic style has occurred, features of the older style may remain (shingles, etc.).
+(An example is the Huskinson home at 542 Jackson.)

 This period was an attempt to revive the more popular classic styles (Greek, Mission, etc.) without duplicating the original structures.
+Three examples exist in Quincy: The Courthouse (GrecoRoman), the Huskinson Home (GrecoRoman porch) and Old Plumas Bank (Mission Period).

 As with the Victorian styles, the "classics" are difficult to reproduce.
 Basic design factors, however, can be utilized.
+A good example is the west-wing addition to the Old Plumas Bank done in the 1930's - it complements the original Espadana style very well.